After almost 3 years of diligent work, our book "Great Moves: Learning Chess Through History" is finally available.

 Be the first to see a truly unique text that teaches chess and social studies as a blended learning project.

-In September 2017, Sunil will celebrate 40 years as a chess educator.
-Over his career he has had the pleasure of seeing many of his students go on to master level and above and to represent the US in chess competitions around the world.
+In September 2017, Sunil marked 40 years as a chess educator.
+Over his career he has had the pleasure of seeing many of his students go on to master level and above, and to represent the US in chess competitions around the world.
 And he's had countless national champions, both team and individual.
 But even more important are the students who have gone on to success in college and in life who reach out to him to tell him how studying chess was instrumental in their later success.
 Our 40th Anniversary Appeal is focused on helping to package up what Sunil has figured out by trial and error so that countless more students can benefit from scholastic chess.

 NSCF curriculum development programs are helping to expand the use of chess to improve outcomes in American education.